MaskedJazzy/Manganelo-Keys/README.md

 # Manganelo-Keys

-🔍 Download the "Manganato Keys" files via CODE - Then download ZIP
+🔍 Download the "Manganelo Keys" files via CODE - Then download ZIP

 📁 Extract the contents of the zip folder anywhere on your pc